autoSteve/ha-solcast-solar/README.md

 The detail of these different forecast estimates can be found in sensor attributes, which contain both 30-minute daily intervals, and calculated hourly intervals across the day.
 Separate attributes sum the available estimates or break things down by Solcast site.
 (This integration usually references a Solcast site by by its 'site resource ID', and this can be found at the Solcast site https://toolkit.solcast.com.au/)

 The Energy dashboard in Home Assistant is populated with historical data that is provided by the integration, with data retained for up to two years.
 (Forecast history is not stored as Home Assistant statistics, rather is stored in a `json` cache file maintained by the integration.)
+History displayed can be past forecasts, or "estimated actual" data, selectable as a configuration option.

 Manipulation of forecasted values to account for predicable shading at times of the day is possible automatically, or by setting dampening factors for hourly or half-hourly periods.
 A "hard limit" may also be set for over-sized solar arrays where expected generation cannot exceed an inverter maximum rating.
 These two mechanisms are the only ways to manipulate the Solcast forecast data.

-Solcast also produce historical "estimated actual" data.
+Solcast also produce historical estimated actual data.
 This is generally more accurate than a forecast because high resolution satellite imagery, weather and other climate observations (like water vapour and smog) are used to calculate the estimates.
-The integration automated dampening feature makes use of estimated actual data and compares it to generation history.
+The integration automated dampening feature can make use of estimated actual data and compare it to generation history to provide a model of reduced forecasted generation to account for local shading.
+Estimated actual data can also be visualised on the Energy dashboard, whether automated dampening is used or not.

 > [!NOTE]
 >